Interpretation of generalized Langevin equations: Generalizing Langevin Equations

 ``Baked-in'' stochasticity of this type might arise in a variety of physical modeling scenarios.
 For example, nonlinear drag forces acting on a macroscopic object in a turbulent flow would cause velocity to evolve according to this type of Langevin equation, with ``noise'' coming from rapidly fluctuating relative fluid velocity---including, e.g., viscous drag on a cylinder in a turbulent wake \cite{Hover_2001}.
 We compute results for this velocity distribution, and its stark difference from a na\"ive approach, at the end of this section.
 Physical systems with nonlinear feedback based on rapidly fluctuating quantities or quantities subject to random measurement error would also be of this type.
-Inasmuch as measurement error acts as independent random variation of a quantity, the behavior of simulated or artificially forced dynamical systems would also benefit from this analysis.
+Inasmuch as measurement error acts as independent random variation of a quantity, the behavior of simulated or artificially-forced feedback-based dynamical systems would also benefit from this analysis.
 Our interest was motivated by an earlier model for individuals reacting to a stochastic political environment \cite{DSM2020}.
 A variety of other physics-inspired nonlinear models of complex real-world phenomena may also share this form.

-We note that the systems we are concerned with differ from other ways in which nonlinearity can arise in stochastic systems, for example in the deterministic part (e.g.~\cite{Kappen2005control}) or when $x$-dependence appears multiplied by the stochastic quantity (e.g.,~\cite{zhang2005robust, berman2006control}), or when functions are applied to a continuous random-walking quantity rather than the uncertain/noisy quantity itself (as It\^o's lemma would handle~\cite{gardiner2009stochastic}).
-Certain specific problems exhibiting nonlinear dependence on stochastic quantities have been examined \cite{kraichnan1961dynamics}, but a general theory of this class of Langevin equations has not been developed.
+We note that the systems we are concerned with differ from other ways in which nonlinearity can arise in stochastic systems, for example in the deterministic part (e.g.~\cite{Kappen2005control}) or when $x$-dependence appears multiplied by the stochastic quantity (e.g.,~\cite{zhang2005robust, berman2006control}), or when functions are applied to a continuous random-\textit{walking} quantity (as It\^o's lemma would handle~\cite{gardiner2009stochastic}) rather than the uncertain/noisy quantity itself.
+Certain specific problems exhibiting nonlinear dependence on stochastic quantities have been examined \cite{kraichnan1961dynamics}, but a general theory of this class of stochastic equations has not been developed.